Performances for Schools

 - A poster for the classroom

-Glyndebourne’s Performances for Schools are supported by Arts Council England with additional support from The Consuelo and Anthony Brooke Charitable Trust, The Chalk Cliff Trust, The Kowitz Family Foundation and an anonymous donor through investment from Glyndebourne’s New Generation Programme which invests significantly in developing new audiences and artists of the future.
+Glyndebourne’s Performances for Schools are supported by The Clore Duffield Foundation, The Pilot Trust, The Alchemy Foundation, The Davis Foundation, Tufton Charitable Trust, The Kowitz Family Foundation, Mike and Agatha Taylor, The John Jarrold Trust and an anonymous donor through investment from Glyndebourne’s New Generation Programme which invests significantly in developing new audiences and artists of the future.

 Glyndebourne’s education programme is supported using public funding by Arts Council England.